apalache-mc/apalache/README.md

 ## Academic papers

-To read an academic paper about the theory behind APALACHE, check our [paper at OOPSLA19](https://dl.acm.org/doi/10.1145/3360549).
+To read an academic paper about the theory behind Apalache, check our [paper at OOPSLA19](https://dl.acm.org/doi/10.1145/3360549).
 Related reports and publications can be found at the [Apalache page at TU Wien](http://forsyte.at/research/apalache/).